ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-dition of affairs seemed to reassure
+ition of affairs seemed to reassure
 our passengers, who once again began to
 look cheerful and at ease.
 Reginald Moore’s pleasant face wore